d33kshant/colorpicker.java/README.md

 ## Implementation
 1. Place color_picker_dialog.xml in your layout folder.
 2. Place ColorPickerDialog.java in your java folder.
-3. Replace package name in ColorPickerDialog.java to your app package.
+3. Change package name in ColorPickerDialog.java to your app package.

 ## Usage
 Open the color picker dialog